Budhanilkantha School

-Budhanilkantha School, often referred to as BNKS, is a competitive public boarding school in Nepal.
+Budhanilkantha School, often referred to as BNKS, is a competitive non-profit boarding school in Nepal.
 It is located in Narayanthan, 8 kilometres north of Kathmandu, at the foothills of Shivapuri mountain (2,732 m).
 It is named after the Budhanilkantha Temple, which is located nearby.

 One third of pupils admitted in grade five are granted scholarships based on need, after an entrance examination held in all the 77 districts of Nepal.
 This scholarship is granted every year to the students until grade 10.

-History

-Budhanilkantha School was established in 1972 as a joint venture between the governments of Nepal and the United Kingdom.
-The first batch of students took the School Leaving Certificate Examination (the national exam that is equivalent to the British O level) in 1980.
-In 1983, English was made the official language of instruction at Budhanilkantha School.
-Cambridge International A level and O level, administered by CAIE of the University of Cambridge was introduced in 1985 and 1986 respectively.

-Budhanilkantha School converted from a boys' single-sex school to a co-educational institution in 1992.

-In 1994, administration of the school was handed over from British to Nepali management.

-Overview

-The school is a full boarding school for students from fifth grade to A level, aged 10 to 19.

-Although the school is governed as a Public Educational Trust, it charges tuition fees for most students and also receives funding from the Ministry of Education.
-This makes the school a blend of private and public school.
-Approximately one-third of the students receive scholarships based on merit and need.

 Academics

 The school operates three courses of study: